SIGPLAN/SIGPLAN.github.io/Conferences/PLDI.md

 past winning papers can be found [here](/Awards/Conferences/PLDI).
 SIGPLAN also makes several other awards including an "Outstanding Dissertation Award."
-Please consider making a nomination for one of these awards.&#160; More details about the SIGPLAN awards can be found [here](Awards/Main).
+Please consider making a nomination for one of these awards.
+More details about the SIGPLAN awards can be found [here](Awards/Main).

 **PLDI Steering Committee**